East Belmont Saints Baseball Club

 The East Belmont Saints is a baseball club playing in Australia's Geelong Baseball Association.
 The team plays their home games at Pioneer Park in Geelong, Australia.

 Saints is a welcoming, family-friendly baseball club catering for all ages, and all abilities.

 Saints offer a complete baseball experience, and will make you and your family feel a part of our growing baseball community.

-Since 1963, the club has won 14 A-Grade premierships in the Geelong Baseball Association.
+Since 1963, the club has won 15 A-Grade premierships in the Geelong Baseball Association.

 About the Club

 The club was created to encourage "healthy, organised and Christian recreation for the youth of St Bernards."
 The Saints began play as St. Bernard's Baseball Club, an affiliate of East Belmont Cricket Club based in Geelong.
 The club's first game was played in the 1963 winter competition and resulted in a 1–9–1 record.

 The club underwent a name change in 1976 to East Belmont 'Saints' Baseball Club and later became East Belmont 'Saints' Baseball Club Inc, when it went through incorporation in 1988.

 Saints has been one of the largest clubs in the GBA (Geelong Baseball Association) for over 35 years, having fielded minimum of five senior teams every year since 1986 when the club went from four to six senior teams.
-In 2019 the club fielded six senior teams in five senior grades within the GBA.
+In 2024 the club fielded six senior teams with five senior grades and one Women's teams within the GBA competition.

 Saints are very supportive of junior baseball in Geelong and field teams in all age groups.
-In 2019 Saints fielded three junior teams in the teeball, U12, U14 age groups with our U16s playing senior baseball.
-Saints regularly have female players in both senior and junior ranks in the GBA.
+In 2024 Saints fielded four junior teams being teeball, U12, U14, U16 age groups playing Saturday mornings.

+Saints regularly have female players in both senior and junior ranks of the club and support the league Women's Competition.

 As St. Bernards the club won two A-Grade Premierships in 1970 & 1971.
 In 1986 the club won its first A-Grade premiership under the 'Saints' name and begun the club's most successful era as it went on to win 11 A-Grade premierships in 22 years through 2008.
 Saints has also won the GBA Club Championship 20 straight seasons from 1985 to 2004.
 In 2019 Saints had a successful year returning to the Grand Final, finishing runners-up in the premier A-Grade competition.
+More recently, Saints has won in Firsts grade in 2022 and 2024 with the league renaming its Senior grades to Firsts, Seconds, Thirds, Fourths, Fifths in 2023.